GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex10_refining_bins.md

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex10_export.PNG)

-Which way you proceed really depends on how well the ordination resolves for your bins, and it might be that both approaches are needed.
+Which way you proceed really depends on how well the ordination resolves your bins, and it might be that both approaches are needed.

 ---